-Parents can always negotiate between themselves (outside of court) on modifying sections of the parenting plan, but if they can’t come to an agreement then it is time to get outside help.
+Parents can always negotiate between themselves (outside of court) on modifying sections of the parenting plan, but if they can’t agree, it is time to get outside help.

-If mediation doesn’t work out, then parent asking for the change must now prove to the court that the change is necessary and that there has been a significant change in circumstances.
-The court will look at all the evidence through the lens of what is in the best interest of the child.
+If mediation doesn’t work out, then the parent asking for the change must now prove to the court that the change is necessary and that there has been a significant change in circumstances.
+The court will look at all the evidence through the lens of what is in the child’s best interest.
 That last line is an important one.
-It’s important to frame your arguments so to reflect how it impacts the children – the court is less concerned about how it affects you.
+It’s important to frame your arguments to reflect on how it impacts the children – the court is less concerned about how it affects you.

 There is a decent amount of paperwork involved.
 This is just an overview and is not meant to reflect all of the steps required.

-The person asking for the change needs to file the paperwork asking for the modification of the parenting plan.
-They should file the updated parenting plan, which includes what they want changed and a declaration giving the reasons why the court should approve the changes.
+The person asking for the change needs to file the paperwork asking to modify the parenting plan.
+They should file the updated parenting plan, which includes what they want to be changed and a declaration explaining why the court should approve the changes.

 Chad Foster is a trusted family law and divorce lawyer serving Snohomish and King counties with an office in Bothell.
 Contact us today to discuss your legal issue.